wizzat/shell/README.md

     $ ack_not foobar correct_foobar_import
     /home/wizzat/project/file1

+add: Adds the numbers in a series of columns.
+Mostly useful in vim selections.

 checkpoints.sh: A series of shell functions which allow you to "tag" certain directories and return to them later.
     $ ck shell
     Checkpoint (shell) = /home/wizzat/work/shell